The Weighted $L^p$ Minkowski Problem: The Small Mass Regime

 \subsection{Large p}

-In this subsection, we repeat many of the endeavours from the previous subsection, but when $p \geq n$.
-We are able to drop the symmetry assumption in this instance.
-We no longer need to assume Property~\textbf{(D)}$_p$, as, for $p\geq n$, the fact $\psi$ is strictly decreasing implies this property is true.
-We first establish uniqueness.
+In this subsection, we repeat many of the efforts from the previous subsection, but when $p \geq n$.
+We are able to drop the symmetry assumption in this case.
+We no longer need to assume Property~\textbf{(D)}$_p$, as, for $p\geq n$, the fact that $\psi$ is strictly decreasing implies that this property is true.
+We first establish the uniqueness.